sharwell/Roslynator/src/Documentation.Build/README.md

 Defines a path for the output directory.

 #### `-r|--references <PATH-TO-FILE-WITH-ASSEMBLY-REFERENCES>`

+Defines one of two following options:

-Defines a path to a file that contains a list of all assemblies necessary to compile a project.
+* Path to a file that contains a list of all assemblies necessary to compile a project.
 Each assembly must be on separate line.
+* Semicolon separated list of assemblies necessary to compile a project.

 #### `[--additional-xml-documentation] <XML-DOCUMENTATION-FILES>`
 Defines one or more xml documentation files that should be included.
 These files can contain a documentation for namespaces, for instance.

+#### `[--clean]`
+Indicated whether to delete output directory before documentation generation.
+Default value is `true`.

 #### `[--depth] {member|type|namespace}`
 Defines a depth of a documentation.
 Default value is `member`.